 Harvey has lost his morality and his sense of goodness.
 He was the one who needed to hear Rachel’s advice to “Please keep your faith in people.”

 Remember when Harvey was boasting about the judge being enthusiastic about justice?
 For Two-Face, justice means retribution.
 Justice is punishment.
-And if he was punished (losing Rachel, burned half to death) when he was doing good (trying to take down the mob), then his punishment must have been determined by chance.
+And if he was punished (losing Rachel, burned half to death) when he was doing good (trying to take down the mob), then in his mind, his punishment must have been determined by chance.